dafonso19/RotatingBendingTestBench/README.md

 - Fill in a test name (like "Test 1"), speed (like 1000 RPM), and duration (like 10 seconds).
 - Click "Start Test".
-- You’ll see the results at `/Test/Result/{id}` with a table and graph.
+- Youâ€™ll see the results at `/Test/Result/{id}` with a table and graph.

 ## Limitations

-**Only 1 Step**: The form only lets you add 1 step, so "Data: 1" is always 1.
+**Only 1 Step**:
+- The form only lets you add 1 step, so "Data: 1" is always 1.
+**Results Count**:
-**Results Count**: For a 10-second test, I get 9 results sometimes instead of 10.
+-  For a 10-second test, I get 9 results sometimes instead of 10.
+**Database**:
-**Database**: Using SQLite, which is fine for now, but might need a bigger database
+-  Using SQLite, which is fine for now, but might need a bigger database